Inevio/vertigo/README.md

-# hermod
+# Vertigo

 Blazing fast communication between Node.js processes

-## How to install hermod
+## How to install Vertigo
-You can install hermod using Node Package Manager (npm):
+You can install Vertigo using Node Package Manager (npm):
 ```
-npm install hermod
+npm install vertigo
 ```

 ## Features